A Joint Program with the Religious Freedom Center

 - wish to help your community embrace religious diversity as a social strength

 - intend to work across religious barriers for cooperative pursuit of the common good

-Whether you are a degree-seeking SKSM student or a community member who wishes to earn graduate academic credit, the first step to enrollment (for the certificate or for individual courses) is to apply online with the Religious Freedom Center.
+Whether you are a degree-seeking SKSM student or a community member who wishes to earn graduate academic credit, the first step to enrollment (for the certificate or for individual courses) is to apply online with the Religious Freedom Center or fill out the embedded application form below.
 Please note the application deadlines listed on their website.

 Once accepted to the program, you will be able to request enrollment for each course through SKSM during one of the registration periods for the appropriate term.
 Non-matriculated, or “special,” students will follow the registration instructions located here.

 - Foundations of Religious Freedom in the United States

 - Religious Liberty and Contemporary American Public Life